Questions about Photosynthesis

 Ans. (b)

-Ques.
-Energy from light reaction is transferred to dark reaction in the form of
+Energy from a light reaction is transferred to the dark reaction in the form of

 (a) ADP